vanderheijden86/p2politics/README.md

 ![alt text](docs/entity_relationship_diagram.png "ERD")

 # TODO
-- Proposal reactions display
+- Proposal reactions display (get and view)
+- Proposer should be able to submit a result on a proposal
 - ...
-- Proposer should be able to submit a result on a proposal